 Since 2007 Towson University has been committed to building all new construction projects to the U.S. Green Building Council’s LEED Silver standards.
 As a benchmark for the sustainability of campus buildings, LEED provides a framework for identifying and implementing measurable green building design, construction, operations and maintenance solutions.

-The campus currently boasts four LEED Gold certified buildings, SECU Arena, the West Village Commons building, Marshall Hall and Carroll Hall, as well as five LEED Silver certified buildings.
+The campus currently boasts six LEED Gold certified buildings: SECU Arena, the West Village Commons building, Marshall Hall and West Village 2, Burdick, and Residence Tower as well as five LEED Silver certified buildings.

 The buildings contain high-performance HVAC systems, water-efficient fixtures, recycling areas, environmentally sensitive landscaping, bike racks and other sustainable features such as a green roofs and shower/locker facilities to promote alternative transportation.